 Salary will be commensurate with qualifications and relevant experience and expertise, based on a full-time appointment.
 In addition, the UMCG will offer you 8% holiday pay and 8.3% end-of-year bonus.
-Terms of employment according to the Collective Labor Agreement (CAO) for University Medical Centers in the Netherlands.
+The conditions of employment comply with the Collective Labour Agreement for Medical Centres (CAO-UMC).

 Prof. Dr. Stefan Both telefoonnummer +31 50 361 3674

 Please use the the digital application form at the bottom of this page - only these will be processed.

 Within half an hour after sending the digital application form you will receive an email- confirmation with further information.